deepcyber-ai/quantum-adversarial-ai/README.md

 encryption tamper-evidence; and a size/cost comparison.

 ### 3. The glimpse - `vqc_glimpse.py`
-The closing forward-look.
  Trains a small variational quantum classifier, exports its weights as the artefact (the same kind of asset the two demos above protect), then finds the cheapest gradient-aligned input perturbation that flips a correct prediction, and contrasts it with random perturbations of the same size.
 The point